MuhammadFarag/hello-kotlin/README.md

 nullableVariable.let{ println(it)}
 ```

-Final interesting thing. if you have a value that will be initialized evantually, but not in the constructor.
-For an example via a dependency injection framework or due to framework limitations. you can use `lateinit` on declaration instead of using `!!` everywhere.
-That is basically your usual Java behaviour.
+Final interesting thing.
+If you have a value that will be initialized eventually, but not in the constructor.
+For example via a dependency injection framework or due to framework limitations.
+You can use `lateinit` on declaration instead of using `!!` everywhere.
+That is your usual Java behaviour.

 ```kotlin
 lateinit var varName:String
 ```

-In Scala we used to wrap values coming from Java libraries in an Option when we know that it might be null.
+In Scala, we used to wrap values coming from Java libraries in an Option when we know that it might be null.
 Kotlin has a similar approach
 ```kotlin
 val notTrusted: String? = JavaLibrary.nullableValue1
 val trusted: String = JavaLibrary.nullableValue2